Breakfast in London, dinner in Barcelona

 The DB Lounge at Munich Hbf, also available for anyone with a 1st class ticket, but not railpasses.
 There are similar lounges at other major stations in Germany. |

-In some countries, you'll find first class lounges at stations, usually with complimentary tea, coffee, soft drinks or even beer and wine available.
-WiFi and an internet PC may also be available.
-Sometimes the lounge is for anyone with a first class ticket (which may or may not include those with first class railpasses), but in some countries the lounges are only for holders of the most expensive business-orientated first class tickets or for holders of that particular train operator's special frequent traveller loyalty card.
-Opening times vary, the lounges may or may not be of use when catching a late-night sleeper.
+There are first class lounges at some major stations, usually with complimentary tea, coffee, soft drinks or even beer and wine, plus WiFi and charging points.
+Sometimes the lounge is for anyone with a first class ticket (which may or may not include first class Eurail or Interrail passes), in other cases the lounges are only for holders of the most expensive premium-fare first class tickets or who have that train operator's frequent traveller loyalty card.
 Here's a quick guide:

 -